June 2023 Dispatch

 Source: Unknown, it was sent by email.

 Adjutant David Butler (r) presents new member certificate to Bob Stephenson.
-He joined under his ancestor 1st Sergeant Asa Castleberry Stephenson of Company C,
+He joined under his ancestor 1st Sergeant Asa Castleberry Stephenson of Co.
+C,

 4th Battalion, Georgia State Troops.
 The sergeant fought in the Battles of Atlanta and he later became a minister at Fredonia Baptist Church in Thomasville, Georgia.
 Welcome Bob! |